fwUniGit/Decision-Transformers-For-JSSP/NeuroLSDecisionTransformer/README.md

 Equivalent to dt_trainer but for parallel multi gpu training

 #### utils.py ####
-Implements the functionality to pass the sequences to model and converts logits returned from the model to the predicted action.
+Implements the functionality to pass the sequences to the minGPT model and converts logits returned from the model to the predicted action.